-PL6.1 Require commercial and residential buildings to face the street or a courtyard or other common area.

-PL6.2 Encourage multi-family housing to incorporate architectural forms and features common to nearby housing; to include porches, balconies, bay windows and similar details; to have entries oriented to streets or a courtyard, and include accessible open space; and to be reduced in size near lower density residential districts.

-PL6.3 Ensure that parking areas do not dominate street frontages or interrupt pedestrian routes, and that they are screened from low-density housing.

-PL6.4 Prohibit fences and walls that inhibit walking or isolate neighborhoods from streets, except to reduce noise, provide buffers, or create private rear yards.

-PL6.5 Enhance neighborhood identity by encouraging interested groups to beautify open spaces, streets and private property.

-PL6.6 Require that buildings complement and enhance their surroundings, appeal to and support pedestrian activities, and facilitate transit use.

-PL6.17 Preserve and enhance water vistas by retaining public rights-ofway that abut or are within one block of water bodies and by not siting public buildings within associated view corridors.
-Percival Landing is enjoyable to view and to enjoy the view.
+- PL6.1 Require commercial and residential buildings to face the street or a courtyard or other common area. - PL6.2 Encourage multi-family housing to incorporate architectural forms and features common to nearby housing; to include porches, balconies, bay windows and similar details; to have entries oriented to streets or a courtyard, and include accessible open space; and to be reduced in size near lower density residential districts. - PL6.3 Ensure that parking areas do not dominate street frontages or interrupt pedestrian routes, and that they are screened from low-density housing. - PL6.4 Prohibit fences and walls that inhibit walking or isolate neighborhoods from streets, except to reduce noise, provide buffers, or create private rear yards. - PL6.5 Enhance neighborhood identity by encouraging interested groups to beautify open spaces, streets and private property. - PL6.6 Require that buildings complement and enhance their surroundings, appeal to and support pedestrian activities, and facilitate transit use. - PL6.7 Preserve and enhance water vistas by retaining public rights-of-way that abut or are within one block of water bodies and by not siting public buildings within associated view corridors.

-PL6.8 Plant and protect trees that contribute to the area's visual identity and sense of place.

-PL6.9Separate incompatible land uses and activities with treed areas, including buffering residential areas from major streets and freeways.

-GL7 Support the City's efforts to ensure urban green space is available to the public and located throughout the community and incorporates natural environments into the urban setting, which are easily accessible and viewable so that people can experience nature daily and nearby.

-PL7.1 Support the City's efforts to provide urban green spaces in which to spend time.
-Include such elements as trees, garden spaces, variety of vegetation, water features, "green" walls and roofs, and seating.

-PL7.2 Support the City's efforts to provide urban green spaces that are in people's immediate vicinity and can be enjoyed or viewed from a variety of perspectives.

-PL7.3-Establish a maximum distance to urban green space for everyone in the community.

-PL7.4 Support the City's efforts to increase the area of urban green space and tree canopy within each neighborhood proportionate to increased population in that neighborhood.

-PL7.5 Support the City's efforts to establish urban green space between transportation corridors and adjacent areas.
+- PL6.8 Plant and protect trees that contribute to the area's visual identity and sense of place. - PL6.9 Separate incompatible land uses and activities with treed areas, including buffering residential areas from major streets and freeways. - GL7 Support the City's efforts to ensure urban green space is available to the public and located throughout the community and incorporates natural environments into the urban setting, which are easily accessible and viewable so that people can experience nature daily and nearby. - PL7.1 Support the City's efforts to provide urban green spaces in which to spend time.
+Include such elements as trees, garden spaces, variety of vegetation, water features, "green" walls and roofs, and seating. - PL7.2 Support the City's efforts to provide urban green spaces that are in people's immediate vicinity and can be enjoyed or viewed from a variety of perspectives. - PL7.3 Support the City's efforts to increase the area of urban green space and tree canopy within each neighborhood proportionate to increased population in that neighborhood. - PL7.4 Support the City's efforts to establish urban green space between transportation corridors and adjacent areas.